 When your child is showing signs of readiness for toilet learning, we will work with you to provide the most consistent guidance, language and responses to foster that development while they are with us at school.
 Use of the potty is always offered in our toddler room during diaper change times.

-While we will always support a child's development and provide opportunities for success, we cannot *force* a child to use the toilet.
+While we will always support a child's development and support their path to master this important life skill, we cannot *force* a child to use the toilet.

 Illness Exclusion Policy and Accidents at school For the safety of your child and other children in the center, the provider cannot admit, or retain in care, a child who has any of the following symptoms of illness: